Twins vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have won 34 of the 54 games they were favored on the moneyline this season (63%).
+- The Twins have won 34 of the 55 games they were the moneyline favorite this season (61.8%).

-- Minnesota has a record of 16-9 when it has played as moneyline favorites with odds of -155 or shorter (64% winning percentage).

-- The Twins have a 60.8% chance to win this matchup based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Twins have an implied win probability of 55.6%.

-- Minnesota has had an over/under set by bookmakers 88 times, and have combined with opponents to go over the total in 38 of those games (38-45-5).
+- Minnesota has combined with opponents to hit the over on the total 38 times this season for a 38-46-5 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!